ddess1/PythonProject-Menendez-/README.md

 # PythonProject-Menendez-
-"Menendez" — a luxury car store web application.
+"Menendez" — a premium website for a luxury car dealership, showcasing an exclusive collection of the finest automobiles.